Donald Stokes, Baron Stokes

 Donald Gresham Stokes, Baron Stokes (22 March 1914 - 21 July 2008) was an English industrialist.
-He was the head of British Leyland Motor Corporation Ltd (BLMC) from 1968 to 1975.
+He was the managing director of Leyland Motors from 1962 to 1968 and the chief executive of its successor British Leyland from 1968 to 1975.

 Life and career

 Stokes was born in Plymouth, and educated at Blundell's School in Tiverton, Devon.
 In 1930 he commenced an engineering apprenticeship with Leyland Motors, which included further education at the Harris Institute of Technology in Preston.
 During the Second World War, Stokes served with the Royal Electrical and Mechanical Engineers, reaching the rank of lieutenant-colonel.
 In the early summer of 1939 he married Laura Elizabeth Courteney Lamb.
 Excepting the break for military service between 1939 and 1945, Stokes stayed with Leyland throughout his career, although he also served in the Territorial Army.
 In 1968 he was appointed chairman and managing director of British Leyland, a challenging role much in the public eye at the time.

 In 1977 Michael Edwardes was appointed chief executive at British Leyland, but Stokes remained on the board till 1979.

 Stokes was awarded with a knighthood in the 1965 Birthday Honours, having the honour conferred by The Queen on 11 November.
 He was created a Life Peer taking the title Baron Stokes, of Leyland in the County Palatine of Lancaster on 9 January 1969 and sat as a Crossbencher in the House of Lords.
 By the time he died he had become the second eldest member.

 On 13 June 1972 Stokes was made a Commandre de l'Ordre de Leopold II in recognition of his services to the Belgian economy.
 The ceremony took place at Seneffe (between Brussels and Mons) where a new extension to the British Leyland plant was being inaugurated.

 Lord Stokes died on 21 July 2008, aged 94.